cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

 1      1622  191
 ```

 The match is quite poor, and the reason is clear.
-The partition into two clusters is unbalanced.
+The partition created by the clustering algorithm is strongly unbalanced.
 This is not strange when the clustering variables have mixed scales.
 Probably this would change after normalizing the feature matrix, but in this case we adopt a more radical approach, as suggested in question Q2.

-Since we have more cases in the main diagonal ( 2,735 + 191) that in the secondary diagonal (1,622 + 53) If we wish to evaluate the match with a single number, we can calculate an "accuracy" as:
+We have more cases in the main diagonal (2,735 + 191 = 2,926) that in the secondary diagonal (1,622 + 53 = 1,675).
+If we wish to evaluate the match with a single number, we can calculate an "accuracy" as:

 ```
 In [8]: (y == label1).mean().round(3)